-§196-33 Requirements for As-Built Plans
+§390-33 Requirements for As-Built Plans

-If the Borough Council, based on the recommendation of the Borough Engineer, determines that the final plan does not accurately depict the location of the development improvements as installed, the Applicant shall provide to the Borough plans certified by the Applicant's engineer showing all such improvements as installed.
+The Applicant shall provide to the Borough plans certified by the Applicant's engineer showing all improvements as installed.
 Failure of the Applicant to provide the as-built plans shall constitute a violation of this chapter and shall be subject to all the enforcement proceedings contained in this chapter and may result in rescission of approval.
 The as-built plan shall accurately depict the final constructed development indicating which improvements have been installed in accord with the approved plans and detailing any changes as approved by the Borough.